rbsquires/CSU-Capstone-Project/README.md

 # OBD-II Buddy
+#### **iOS/iPadOS 17.0+ is required to run this application*

-This application will allow you connect to your vehicle's OBD-II port via Bluetooth BLE device, using your Apple Devices (i.e. iPhone, iPad, MacBook) to read information such as:
+This application will allow you connect to your vehicle's OBD-II port via Bluetooth BLE adapter, using your Apple Devices (iPhone & iPad) to read information such as:
 - Engine RPM
 - Coolant Temperature
 - Battery Voltage